Keyboard shortcuts

 Enrichment modules

-Spruce generates the estimates above by chaining EnrichmentModules, each of them relying on columns found in the usage reports or produced by preceding modules.
+SPRUCE generates the estimates above by chaining EnrichmentModules, each of them relying on columns found in the usage reports or produced by preceding modules.

 For instance, the AverageCarbonIntensity.java module applies average carbon intensity factors to energy estimates based on the region in order to generate operational emissions.